Te Haika: phone 0800 745 477

 If you are concerned about your safety or the safety of someone you care for, call the emergency services on 111 for an immediate response.

-I’m worried about myself or someone else.
+I’m worried about myself.
 What should I do?

-We encourage people to talk to their doctor or other healthcare provider about their mental health.
-Your doctor can assess you in the first instance and can refer you to us if necessary.
+Your doctor can assess you and can refer you to us if necessary.
 They will also play an important role in your ongoing follow up.

 Te Haika is a mental health and addictions contact centre for people in crisis or experiencing moderate to severe mental health or addiction problems.
 It is staffed 24 hours a day, 7 days a week by mental health and addiction professionals.